MurilloLog/CSUF-ARCollab/README.md

 - **ARCore**.
 Platform used for building augmented reality experiences on Android devices.
 - **.NET**.
 Platform used for message control between the server and the mobile application.

-Don't worry, in each section you will be guided to install each requirement listed above.